sidharth-editor/Tik-Tik-Tik/README.md

 ## Motivation

-Our aim is to provide an accessible tool that enhances productivity and focus.
+My aim is to provide an accessible tool that enhances productivity and focus.
 I believe in the power of the Pomodoro technique to reduce distractions and boost concentration, making it easier for you to accomplish tasks efficiently.